Chart Color Schemes

 Chapman shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 Educational participation is high, with 29.9% of residents currently enrolled in formal education.
 This includes 10.6% in primary, 9.8% in secondary, and 5.2% pursuing tertiary education.
-Chapman Primary School serves the local area, enrolling 521 students.
+Chapman Primary School serves the local area, with an enrollment of 521 students as of a recent report.
 The school focuses exclusively on primary education, with secondary options available nearby.
-It has a higher than typical capacity for residents (18.1 places per 100 residents vs regional average of 14.8), indicating it serves as an educational hub for the broader region.
-Chapman demonstrates significant socio-educational advantages and academic achievement, with an ICSEA score of 1107.
+School capacity exceeds typical residential needs, indicating Chapman serves as an educational center for the broader region.

 Frequently Asked Questions - Education